gohugoio/hugoDocs/content/en/showcase/linfa/index.md

 ---

 When we had to build the website for [Linfa](https://linfa.io), our very first consumer product, [Sinapsi](http://www.sinapsi.com) suggested us to go for Hugo.
 They showed us few of the available themes to choose from as a starting point to organize the site content.
-Then they teached us how easy was to write content by using markdown syntax and we were caught.
+Then they taught us how easy was to write content by using markdown syntax and we were caught.

 After a while we decide to deeply personalize the latest universal theme by [bootstrapious](https://bootstrapious.com/p/universal-business-e-commerce-template) and make it multilingual.